DawdlingHalo/Discord-Stock-Bot/README.md

 This bot iteration creates a channel only if the person calling the command has the role of an admin.
 If a non-admin user call the function , it immediately informs the user that they don't have the permission.

 The command "show-stock" displays present day graph of the mentioned stock as an image.
 For this , we required kaleido to generate an image and plotly for making the graph with the data we got from yfinance.

+## botv5.py
+This bot gives End of the Day (EOD) details of the company stock along with the rest of the commands already given in previous versions.
+It shows the details in a specific format of pointers.